MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Protection might fail when changing the path of a data source
 **Issue**: When you protect a shared folder, the path to the shared folder includes the logical path on the volume.
 If you move the shared folder, protection will fail.
 In addition, if you change the path of a protected data source on a volume that uses the Encrypting File System (EFS) and the new file path exceeds 5120 characters, data protection will fail.

 **Workaround**: If you must move a protected shared folder, remove it from its protection group and then add it to protection after the move.
-For an encrypted volume ensure that the new file path of the protected data source uses fewer than 5120 characters.
+For an encrypted volume, ensure that the new file path of the protected data source uses fewer than 5120 characters.

 ### Change the domain of a protected resource
 **Issue**: You can't change the domain of a protected computer and continue protection without disruption.
 In addition, you can't change the domain of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.